Man buys bowl worth up to $500,000 for $35 at a yard sale

-Acting on a hunch that he had something special on his hands, the unidentified man emailed pictures and information to famed auction house Sotheby’s, requesting an evaluation, according to the AP.
+Acting on a hunch that he had something special on his hands, the unidentified man emailed pictures and information to auction house Sotheby’s, requesting an evaluation, according to the Associated Press.

 The email stood out from the barrage of similar requests, impressing Sotheby’s in-house experts on Chinese ceramics and art, Angela McAteer and Hang Yin.